Thalhammer/jwt-cpp/README.md

 There is no hard dependency on a JSON library.
 Instead, there's a generic `jwt::basic_claim` which is templated around type traits, which described the semantic [JSON types](https://json-schema.org/understanding-json-schema/reference/type.html) for a value, object, array, string, number, integer and boolean, as well as methods to translate between them.

-This allows for complete freedom when picking which libraries you want to use.
+This allows for freedom when picking which libraries you want to use.
 To use one of the provided JSON trait's, see [docs/traits.md](docs/traits.md#selecting-a-json-library) for more information.

 ##### Providing your own JSON Traits